Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/exercise_vm_containers_text.md

 - Clear the terminal using `clear` and run neofetch via by typing `neofetch` into the terminal and pressing `Enter`.
 It will show information about the Ubuntu version, available memory etc.
 - Take a screenshot via VirtualBox.
 At the top of the VirtualBox window you find the menu item `View`.
 There you find the option `Take Screenshot (Host+E)`.
 Save the screenshot as `neofetch-screenshot-USERNAME.png`.

-#### 5. Upload the Screenshot to SIM GitLab.
+#### 5. Upload the Screenshot to SIM GitLab

 - Go to the SIM GitLab Repository [TODO: "Exercise Virtual Machines"](https://gitlab-sim.informatik.uni-stuttgart.de/sse-test-group/exercise-virtual-machines).
 You will find an example issue.
 Your issue should look similar in terms of title, labels etc.
 - Open the issue.
     - As title choose "[`USERNAME`] Ubuntu Server Installation"
     - Attach the screenshot ("Attach a file").
 By default, the screenshot is saved in the folder of your VM.
     - If you did **not** assign 2048 MB of memory to the VM, please mention how much memory you assigned to it instead.
     - Add the `VirtualBox` label to the issue and assign the issue to `jaustar`.
 Finally, create the issue.
     - Double-check that your issue looks as expected.
 You will find an example issue in the GitLab Repository.

 ### Further Information (VirtualBox)